 So obviously we’re rather keen to carry on working with 31Dover (the UK’s leading online drinks vendor.
 The very best drinks, the best prices, and they’ll appear on your doorstep the very next day), finding some more offerings to treat your tastebuds and cheer up your evenings.

-31Dover asked if I could come up with a cocktail with an Easter twist – I obviously did what any good blogger does, and started noodling around the interwebs for some inspiration.
+31Dover asked if I could come up with an Easter cocktail with a twist – I obviously did what any good blogger does, and started noodling around the interwebs for some inspiration.

 Because I’m not overly find of chocolate drinks – I’m not sure anything can beat a decent hot chocolate – but what if I found a cocktail which could be served IN chocolate?